Was the Virgin Birth Truly Necessary?

 An Old Testament Example of Pledging Allegiance

 When David, the called and anointed but yet to be crowned king of Israel, was hiding in the wilderness to escape King Saul’s jealous and murderous pursuit, men began to recognize David’s leadership and calling and realized that he was the future king of Israel.
-They heard about Samuel’s prophecy over him and how that prophet had poured oil over his head to anoint him as Israel’s coming king.
+They heard about Samuel’s prophecy over him and how that prophet had poured oil over his head to anoint him as Israel’s future king.
 They knew that David had killed the giant and led Israel’s armies to victory over her enemies.
 The Holy Spirit inspired many to join his rag tag band of believers in the wilderness.

 One such man was a leader named Amasai, who approached David at his hideout.
-When David challenged his intentions, whether he came as friend or foe, the Bible says that Amasai was “clothed” with the Holy Spirit, which means that Amasai become a spokesman for God at that moment.
+When David questioned his intentions, whether he came as friend or foe, the Bible says that Amasai was “clothed” with the Holy Spirit, which means that Amasai become a spokesman for God at that moment.
 What came out of his mouth was a huge encouragement to David on two accounts.
 Here is what he said, which has been recorded for our benefit.

 Then the Spirit clothed Amasai, chief of the thirty, and he said, “We are yours, O David, and with you, O son of Jesse!
 Peace, peace to you, and peace to your helpers!
 For your God helps you.”
 Then David received them and made them officers of his troops.
 1 Chronicles 12:18 (ESV)

 On the one hand, Amasai spoke words of affirmation and encouragement to David.
 He prophesied that God would give David and his supporters success (shalom) in every way – peace, prosperity, health, wholeness, and victory.
 When he said, “your God helps you,” he described perfectly one of the most important ministries of God’s Spirit, whom Jesus called the “Helper” in John 14:16.
 He is the one who is called alongside and now lives inside true believers to enable us to enjoy God’s presence and fulfill God’s purposes for our lives.
 David was in a very stressful and discouraging situation, and these words must have refreshed his soul.
-In addition, Amasai’s words were a declaration of allegiance to King David and a model for us with respect to King Jesus, David’s promised descendant.
-It was a threefold declaration of faith: an acknowledgement of David’s identity as king, a profession of loyalty, and a dedication to service.
-This is what it means to “believe” in our Lord.

 Being a Christian is much more than agreeing with a doctrinal statement of faith: it is trust in and loyalty to the risen King.